MicrosoftDocs/customer-insights/ci-docs/data/relationships.md

 Environments that are configured to use business accounts (B-to-B) as the primary target audience can configure account hierarchies for related business accounts.
 For example, a company that has separate business units.

 Organizations create account hierarchies to better manage accounts and their relationships with each other.
-Customer Insights supports parent-child account hierarchies that already exist in ingested customer data.
+Dynamics 365 Customer Insights - Data supports parent-child account hierarchies that already exist in ingested customer data.
 For example, accounts from Dynamics 365 Sales.
 These hierarchies can be configured on the **Relationships** page.

 [!INCLUDE [public-preview-note](includes/public-preview-note.md)]